 1) Segment Your Customers

-There’s nothing worse than receiving a generic, spammy marketing email.
+There’s nothing worse than receiving a generic marketing email full of spam trigger words.
 And for the company sending them, you can almost guarantee these will end up at the bottom of a virtual waste bin — unopened and a waste of time.
 As a business owner, you have unique insight into the customers who are receiving your emails and as such, should capitalize on your ability to send personalized emails that can help generate engagement and drive growth.
 How much?
 Campaign Monitor reports that marketers who segment their campaigns see as much as 760% increase in revenue.
+By telemarketing outsourcing, you can also reach out to customers in a personalized manner and increase sales opportunities, without causing any unwanted interruptions.

 A simple way to segment is to use RFM (Recency, Frequency, Monetary) to create simple buckets of customers.
 Have they purchased in the last year (Yes/No) and have they purchased more than once (Yes/No)?